rhamenator/ai-scraping-defense/docs/getting_started.md

 # Getting Started with the AI Scraping Defense Stack

-This guide provides the steps needed to set up, configure, run, and perform basic tests on the AI Scraping Defense Stack using Docker Compose.
+This guide provides the steps needed to set up, configure, run, and perform basic tests on the AI Scraping Defense Stack using **Docker Compose**.

+For deployment using Kubernetes (recommended for production environments), please refer to the [Kubernetes Deployment Guide](kubernetes_deployment.md).

 ## 1. Prerequisites